wizzomafizzo/mrext/README.md

 ## Install

-All scripts listed can be installed by downloading the linked file, placing it in the `Scripts` folder of your SD card, and running it from the `Scripts` menu on your MiSTer.
+All scripts listed can be installed by downloading the linked file, placing it in the `Scripts` folder on your SD card, and running it from the `Scripts` menu on your MiSTer.
 No scripts require a keyboard to use or any additional dependencies.

 Add the following to your `downloader.ini` file to install everything at once through the `update` script: